GMAT prep guide

 Published

 By Graeme O'Connor, Founder of GMAT Panda.
-99th percentile GMAT scorer, London Business School MBA alumnus (Dean's List, ex Student Ambassador), 10+ years of GMAT tutoring and admissions consulting for top US and European schools.
+99th percentile GMAT scorer, London Business School MBA alumnus (Dean's List, former Student Ambassador), 10+ years of GMAT tutoring and admissions consulting for top US and European schools.

 At a glance: essentials